MertDalbudak/rapidd/README.md

 After building, review the generated RLS (Row-Level Security) policy files in your project.
 These files define access control rules for each model.
 Customize them according to your security requirements.

+### 4. Configure Your Application

+Create an `app.json` file under the `/config` directory.
+You can use [config/default.json](config/default.json) as a reference example for the configuration structure.

-### 4. Start Your Server
+### 5. Start Your Server

-Once RLS policies are configured, start the server:
+Once your application is configured, start the server:

 ```bash
 npm start